 - SW 659 - Integrative Seminar "Culturally-responsive Practice in African American Communities: Prevention and Intervention Strategies with Racial Microaggressions" (1 credit - Fall Term 1) An integrative proseminar on engagement and examination of racial microaggressions in practice

-- SW 713 - Advanced Topics in Social Work: An African-Centered Approach to Social Work Practice (3 credits - Winter Term) A specialized course on African and African American history and culture that encompasses affirmative experiences of resistance and contribution and their application to practice
+- SW 713 - An Africentric Approach to Practice with African American Individuals, Families and Communities (3 credits - Winter Term) A specialized course on African and African American history and culture that encompasses affirmative experiences of resistance and contribution and their application to practice

 - SW 759 - Capstone Seminar (1 credit - Fall Term II) A capstone experience that allows students to complete a project through reflection on course, field, and NLACSW scholar experiences that emphasizes how these experiences will impact their career